olin-electric-motorsports/AdvancedResearch/hardware_in_the_loop/software/README.md

 DISCLAIMER: This script requires root permissions  to edit some files, and will also append to your `.bashrc` file.

+0. (OPTIONAL) This setup script will automatically create symbolic links to certain hardware it finds.
+For example, if you have an arduino plugged in, this scripts creates a rule that makes your arduino accessible at `/dev/arduino` all the time, so you don't have to guess whether it is at `/dev/ACM0` or `/dev/ACM1` or any other location anymore.
+Paths to hardware in this repository are hard-coded and assume these symbolic links exist, so these rules are necessary for consistent performance.
+If you have an arduino, I recommend plugging it in now.

 1. If you haven't yet, clone this repository onto your computer

     `$ git clone https://github.com/olin-electric-motorsports/AdvancedResearch.git`